Qatari envoy calls on FBR chairman

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Qatari Ambassador in Pakistan Sheikh Saoud bin Abdul Rahman Al-Thani called on FBR Chairman Muhammad Javed Ghani here on Thursday.
+ISLAMABAD: Qatari Ambassador in Pakistan Sheikh Saoud bin Abdul Rahman Al-Thani called on Federal Board of Revenue (FBR) Chairman Muhammad Javed Ghani here on Thursday.